Msturroc/VariogramAnalysis.jl/README.md

 ### 2. Define Input Parameters

 Next, define the input parameters for your model using an `OrderedDict`.
 For each parameter, specify its distribution and range.
-Here, we define a 4-dimensional problem with uniform distributions.

 ```julia
 d = 4 # Number of dimensions